GautamKataria/AI-for-Self-driving-cars-to-interpret-traffic-signs-/README.md

-# AI-for-self-driving-cars-(Detection recognition and OCR)
+# AI-for-self-driving-cars-(Traffic Sign Detection recognition and OCR)
 # (please read before executing)

 ### Before starting with this,